syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 //Sets the hanging value as 20 paragraph.FirstLineIndent = -20;
 {% endhighlight %}

 {% highlight vb.net %}

-'Adds a new paragraph with text. paragraph = textShape.TextBody.AddParagraph("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.")
+'Adds a new paragraph with text paragraph = textShape.TextBody.AddParagraph("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.")

 'Sets the list type as bullet